We dig deep to find out why laptop DJs are considered a joke!

 It is time to realize some facts and break all beams that will help you become a better DJ.
 There is no right or wrong about someone DJing with a laptop and someone using turntables and a mixer!

 Tip: You can buy a new DJ controller for 200 dollars, and use your home computer to start DJing.
 This guide on how to begin DJing when you’re broke might be helpful.
-Use the opportunity that since you did not spend a lot of money, you will invest time on learning, practising and exploring new ways to mix.
+Use the opportunity that since you did not spend a lot of money, you will invest time in learning, practicing, and exploring new ways to mix.